 4. Make space in the driveway and clean your car

 If you know your guests will be coming by car, make sure that you have space in the driveway for them to park, or that they know where they can park.
 If you will be the one driving them around, you want to make sure that your car is clean!

 Our cars are not usually something we think to clean when company comes over, but you don’t want to feel dumb when they suggest taking your car and it looks like a wreck.

 Every baseboard doesn’t need to be scrubbed just because company is coming over.
 If you don’t get the chance to wipe down the TV cabinet, so be it!
 Remember that the goal is to enjoy your company and spend time with them.
 Don’t sweat the small stuff and focus on spending time with the people who came to see you.

 If you follow these tips, your home will always be ready for company, even if you have little notice that they’re coming to visit.

-Looking for a deeper clean?
-Check out our post House Cleaning: Your Complete Guide for the ultimate cleaning tips.
+If you’re looking for a deeper clean, check out our post House Cleaning: Your Complete Guide for the ultimate cleaning tips.

 More Organization Articles